dentarg/auth0-blog/_posts/2017-11-30-aws-reinvent-day-3-recap.markdown

 ## Machine Learning

 If "Big Data" was the buzzword that dominated our industry the last five years, "Machine Learning" will be the buzzword that dominates the next five.
 The promise of machine learning is that it will allow organizations the ability to provide much more personal and relevant experiences to each and every user.
-We're seeing machine learning used in everything from image recognition, recommendation engines, and healthcare.
+We're seeing machine learning used in everything from image recognition, recommendation engines, to healthcare.
 AWS had lots of announcements in this space.

 ### Amazon Rekognition Video

-The [Amazon Rekognition](https://aws.amazon.com/blogs/aws/launch-welcoming-amazon-rekognition-video-service/) service provides developers with an API to make sense of images.
-For example, you feed it an image and it will tell you what's it sees for example correctly identifying humans and other objects that it sees.
-[Amazon Rekognition Video]() does the same exact thing, but for video content.
+The [Amazon Rekognition](https://aws.amazon.com/rekognition/) service provides developers with an API to make sense of images.
+For example, you feed it an image and it will tell you what it sees, for example, correctly identifying humans and other objects.
+[Amazon Rekognition Video](https://aws.amazon.com/blogs/aws/launch-welcoming-amazon-rekognition-video-service/) does the same exact thing, but for video content.
 It will be able to track people, detect various activities, recognize various objects, celebrities, and even inappropriate objects.
-This can be done with existing video and even live streams which opens up a wide array of potential use cases.
+This can be done with existing video and even live streams, which opens up a wide array of potential use cases.

 ### Amazon Transcribe

-[Amazon Transcribe](https://aws.amazon.com/blogs/aws/amazon-transcribe-scalable-and-accurate-automatic-speech-recognition/) will equip developers with automatic speech recognition (ASR), allowing developers to easily add speech-to-text capability to their applications.
+[Amazon Transcribe](https://aws.amazon.com/blogs/aws/amazon-transcribe-scalable-and-accurate-automatic-speech-recognition/) will equip developers with automatic speech recognition (ASR), allowing them to easily add speech-to-text capability to their applications.

 ### Amazon Translate